What Is Nr-axSpA?

 CIMZIA (certolizumab pegol) is an anti-tumor necrosis factor (TNF) biologic.
 In people with nr-axSpA, the body makes too much TNF, causing immune cells to attack healthy tissue.
 This leads to inflammation and the symptoms you may be experiencing.
 By working to block these extra signals to immune cells, CIMZIA treats nr-axSpA where it starts, inside the body.

-CIMZIA is the first and only treatment proven to improve symptoms and disease activity over time.
+CIMZIA is the first and only therapy of its kind for nr-axSpA* proven to improve symptoms and disease activity over time.

 Learn more about how CIMZIA may work for you.